Buddhism in Thailand: New Buddhist movements

 There is also a Buddhist environmental movement, which arose as a response to deforestation.
 One of their main forms of protecting their environment has been to "ordain" trees by wrapping a monk's robe around the tree.

 The 21st century saw the rise of a few ultra-nationalist anti-Muslim Buddhist monks.
 This is mainly a phenomenon in southern Thailand, where there is much tension among Buddhists and Malay Muslims.
 Some even carry weapons and are known as "soldier monks" (thahan phra).
 Some of these extremist nationalist monks, like Phra Apichart Punnajanto (who called for the burning down of mosques—a pārājika offence), have been forced to leave the monastic order.

+Beginning in 2023, there has been renewed movement to bring Buddhism to ethnic minorities and hill tribes by the World Fellowship of Buddhists Headquarter in Thailand.
+Such efforts has give rise to 300 hill tribes families and 300 Karen families in Galyani Vadhana district and Omkoi district in Chiang Mai province becoming Buddhists.

 Practices

 Common Thai Buddhist practices revolve around the monastic sangha.
 A major practice among lay persons is donating to the sangha, a practice that generates merit (tham bun), which is a beneficial and protective force that leads to good results in this life and in lives to come.

 Meditation practice, which only became widespread in the 20th century, is also an important part of contemporary Thai Buddhism, and it is practiced by both monastics and by lay persons.

 There are numerous traditional rites of passage in Thai Buddhism, such as the childbirth ritual, inviting Buddhist monks to bless the union before a marriage, and rites for the dead (which include chanting throughout the night).
 Entering the monkhood for a short period of time is also a common practice for Thai boys as it prepares them for adulthood and generates merit.

 There are also various holidays that lay persons take part in (usually at a Buddhist temple), these include specifically Buddhist holidays like Makhabucha (February), Wisakhabucha (May), and Kathina Festivals (mid-October to mid-November) as well as holidays like the Thai new year.
 Thai lay persons may also go to a temple or practice Buddhism during the four monthly holy days (wan phra, Pali: Uposatha).